petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 You've done a bunch of work to get a simulation to run, created some figures, and submitted a paper to a journal.
-A month or two later you get the reviews back and you're asked by _reviewer 2_ to make some modifications to make a figure more readable.
+A month or two later you get the reviews back and you're asked by _reviewer 2_ to make some minor modifications to a figure.
 There's one small problem, however: You don't remember how that figure was created, or you've upgraded your laptop and now have different software installed, and the script won't run.
+Or maybe you cloned the correct Git repo with the code, but you don't remember where the data is supposed to be stored.
 In other words, your project is not reproducible.

 I've been there too.